-One respondent indicated that they would prefer a property specifically designed for a disability and 3 respondents provided information about a specific housing need relating to health issues.
-Comments included reference to single storey living and mobility issues.
+No respondents indicated that they would prefer a property specifically designed for a disability, however 9 respondents provided information about a specific housing need.
+Many, though not all, of these comments related to health issues and included reference to single storey living, easy access to facilities and mobility issues.